 When I became a parent, I worked hard to remain true to who I was.
-I engaged in hobbies and maintained friendships, and even went back to school at the age of thirty-nine.
+I engaged in hobbies, maintained friendships, and returned to school at thirty-nine.
 I knew that there would be a transitional period when my children left home as I adjusted to not being a full-time mom anymore.
-I didn’t anticipate that on the road to being an empty nester, my children would come out as transgender.
+I didn't anticipate that on the road to being an empty nester, my children would come out as transgender.
 And that in the process of supporting them, I found I lost myself.

 Anything we can do for ourselves lightens the burden on our children.

 It can feel overwhelming in those early years after your child comes out.
-You are managing your emotions while supporting them and learning all you can about something you may have no idea about.
+You are managing your emotions while supporting them and learning all you can about something you may not know about.
 It is a lot to juggle emotionally and mentally.
-And, on top of that, it can consume a lot of your time and resources.
+And on top of that, it can consume a lot of your time and resources.

 Who are we if we aren't supporting our children?

-Or, it may be that a lot of the activities you enjoyed doing, you haven’t done since your child came out.
-The last memories have are doing them together with your child before you knew they were transgender.
+Or, it may be that you haven't done many of the activities you enjoyed doing since your child came out.
+The last memories you have are doing them with your child before you knew they were transgender.
 That can bring a lot of complicated feelings as you try to move forward.
 Will beginning those activities again erase those memories you have with your child?
-What if you no longer enjoy that hobby or activity, and it ruins the memory you have?
+What if you no longer enjoy that hobby or activity, and it ruins your memory?